How to Calculate Win Rate and Win More Deals

 Project and product managers also think in terms of wins and losses, but they often take it a step further with win-loss analysis.
 After a sales deal closes, they interview the customer to understand exactly why they chose their product or went with a competitor.
 This isn't just about calculating a ratio; it's about gathering direct feedback to guide future decisions.
 The insights gained are incredibly valuable.
 They help teams refine product features and improve the sales process.
 Learning how to conduct a win-loss analysis can turn every opportunity into a valuable learning experience.

-Avoid These Common Win Rate Mistakes
+Are You Making These Common Win Rate Mistakes?

 Calculating your win rate seems straightforward, but a few common slip-ups can give you a number that doesn't reflect reality.
 Inaccurate data can lead you to "fix" problems that don't exist or, worse, ignore the real issues holding your team back.
 Getting an honest look at your performance starts with avoiding these classic mistakes.
 When you have a clear picture of your win rate, you can make smarter decisions that actually improve your sales outcomes.